cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/pdfs-guidance-other-languages.md

   order: 226
 ---

-There are 5 languages that we have some guidance PDFs for, but which are not supported by a sitewide translation.
-They are Armenian, Hmong, Khmer, Russian, and Thai.
+There are 6 languages that we have some guidance PDFs for, but which are not supported by a sitewide translation.
+They are Armenian, Hmong, Khmer, Punjabi, Russian, and Thai.
 We publish documents in those languages on a page called [Industry guidance in other languages](https://covid19.ca.gov/guidance-languages/).

 In general, PDFs should already have been uploaded, their URLs created and logged, and the rows with new content marked orange in the Translations Tracking Sheet.